Clocks Forward, Health Backward: Daylight Saving Time's Health Disruption

 Analyzing Snack Consumption Trends“Anecdotally, we often hear stories from friends and acquaintances about how daylight saving time affects them,” says Rishika Rishika, co-author of the paper and an associate professor of marketing at NC State.
-“We wanted to see if there was data supporting the idea that moving the clock ahead one hour actually affects our behaviors ().”
+“We wanted to see if there was data supporting the idea that moving the clock ahead one hour actually affects our behaviors (2✔ ✔Trusted Source

 In the first of two studies, researchers analyzed data collected by a packaged food company headquartered in the U.S. The company collected data from a nationally representative cohort of study participants between 2004 and 2010.
 All study participants used a mobile device to record detailed data on their snack consumption for two weeks, including not only what they ate, but when they ate it and how much of each snack they consumed.